fmpisantos/pack.nvim/README.md

 - **Simple API**: Just two main functions to learn and use
 - **Path Flexibility**: Use directory paths or specific file paths as needed
 - **Event Control**: Fine-tune when plugins load using autocmd events
+- **Automatic Cleanup**: Removes plugins that are no longer required, keeping your pack directory clean

 ## Tips